-As at February 29, 2012, the Company finalized the purchase price allocation for businesses acquired during the three-month period ended February 28, 2011, which resulted in a \$396 increase in goodwill.
+For the three and nine months periods ended August 31, 2012, the Company finalized the purchase price allocation for businesses acquired during the 2011 comparable periods, which resulted respectively in a \$0 and \$396 increase in goodwill.

-6) SHARE CAPITAL
+6. SHARE CAPITAL